LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	are expected to be used with Sphinx.
-Assuming that Sphinx and the Read the Docs Sphinx Theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template.
+Assuming that Sphinx and the Read the Docs Sphinx Theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template and using the `css/sphinx/custom.css` to customize the Read the Docs Sphinx Theme.
 You can edit the `conf.py_t` to customize it; see the Sphinx documentation for more details.
-See also the custom CSS code used for Logtalk included API documentation.
 To use the `sphinx-quickstart` script in non-interactive mode pass the options to it using the syntax `lgt2rst -s -- -q` followed by `-p`, `-a` and `-v` options.
 For example `lgt2rst -s -- -q -p "My Project" -a "J. Doe" -v "1.12"`.